kkruecke/cplus-documentation/notes/variadic-templates.rst

 Defining Recursive Data Structures Using Variadic Class Templates
 -----------------------------------------------------------------

-.. todo:: Use the tuple implementation by the Eli Berskensky listed first below as a teaching example.
-Use __PRETTY_FUNCTION__  to layout of tupe<Ts ...>.

 Consider this series of derived structs, where each struct in the hierarchy has the member variable tail:

 .. code-block:: cpp